JacekDubikowski/build-your-own-framework/readme.md

 Most of them use annotations as one of possible way to configure the bindings.
 By bindings, I mean, configuration what implementations should be used or what should be provided to create objects.

+The DI is so popular that there was Java Specification Request for [it](https://jcp.org/en/jsr/detail?id=330).

 Example from [Micronaut documentation](https://docs.micronaut.io/1.0.0/guide/index.html#beans):

 ```groovy